viet34tqc/notebook/interview.md

 <https://www.developerway.com/posts/positioning-and-portals-in-react>
 Normally, when you build a modal, you will set its position `fixed` and give it a high value of `z-index`.
 However, if you render your modal in a nested div, there will be a high chance that your modal will lie below other elements.

 The reason is because of stacking context.

-If the parent element of modal create its own stacking context (position with positive `z-index`, `transform`...), the `z-index` value of modal will be counted only inside its parent.
-And if modal's parent lie below other elements in DOM, the modal will as well and its position is relative to its containing block which default is the viewport.
-By using `transform`, the parent becomes new modal's containing block
+Actually, fixed elements are relative to its containing block which is viewport by default.
+We can also create this containing block by adding `transfrom` property.
+So if the parent element of nested modal is a containing block, the `z-index` value of modal will be counted only inside its parent.
+And if modal's parent lie below other elements in DOM, the modal will lie below other element as well.

 ## Difference between `async await` and promises

 They are both used to handle asynchronous tasks.
-The difference is The promise involves chaining `.then` and `.catch` methods, whereas Async Await uses a try-catch block that looks more like synchronous code.
+The difference is `promise` involves chaining `.then` and `.catch` methods, whereas `Async` `Await` uses a `try-catch` block that looks more like synchronous code.
 So, it's easier to read code with `async` and `await`

 ## Common web securities